zhangchaosd/ModelInferBench/README.md

 # ModelInferBench
-This is a toolset for testing onnx model inference speed in different deploy methods.
+This is a tool for testing onnx model inference speed in different deploy methods.

 ## My Results